We’re so sorry that our shops across South Devon have now had to close in line with the latest national lockdown.

 The reduced opening hours allow time for stringent in-store deep cleaning, in line with government guidance on trading during the pandemic.

 Yes.
-The safety of our customers, volunteers and staff is paramount, and we are only opening shops when it is safe to do so.
+The safety of our customers, volunteers and staff is paramount.
 We are following all the latest government guidance including: